dustinkredmond/SQLiteToCSV/README.md

 ---

-### Buidling
+### Building

-If buidling from source, ensure that you have GCC and G++ installed.
+If building from source, ensure that you have GCC and G++ installed.
 Next, install the SQLite library.
 If using the `apt` package manager, this is accomplished by the following command.